d4140n-4h3-1/SegMark/README.md

 There is no plugin system.
 As far as I can tell, you should simply load a JS file via a script tag.

 There is stable and an alpha version.
 The alpha version is always red.

+## How to Use

+Just open the stable HTML file in a browser, and place a Markdown file in the drop zone.
+Keep in mind edge cases are not well supported.